Sheeshkidayyy/Scripts/README.md

 Follow the instructions on the README

 # Finally:
-BOOM you should have gotten some points!
+BOOM it should have helped you a bunch!